18F/join.tts.gsa.gov/positions/ContactCenterLeads-Oct2023.md

 To qualify, you must have one (1) year of specialized experience at the next lower GS-grade (or equivalent).
 Specialized experience is defined as follows:

-- Experience in relationship management, and serving as a trusted advisor and expert influencer, helping programs and their leadership achieve their missions.
-- Experience leading contact center and customer experience strategies for a government agency or private sector enterprise.
-This experience must include THREE of the following:
+- Leading contact center and customer experience operations for (at least two) government agencies or private sector enterprises;
-    - Developing and executing contact center operations or strategies
-    - Developing and executing customer service modernization operations or strategies
-    - Leading contact center technology implementation or deployment within internal applications or systems
-    - Developing and executing on key performance metrics
-- Experience navigating highly ambiguous or uncertain situations to deliver results for clients.
-This experience must include ALL of the following:
-    - Leading client-facing consulting projects or initiatives
-    - Collaborating with cross-functional teams to achieve organizational or project objectives and deliverables
-    - Monitoring and providing mentorship, corrections, and feedback to team members
-- Experience overseeing Contact Center Modernization projects at at least TWO federal agencies or private enterprises.
-- Experience in strategizing with senior leaders to identify clear key priorities and opportunities to modernize IT, create operational efficiency, improve customer experience, and communicate complex recommendations.
+- Strategizing with senior leaders to identify clear key priorities and opportunities to modernize IT, create operational efficiency, improve customer experience, and communicate complex recommendations;
+- Leading client-facing projects or initiatives;
+- Collaborating with cross-functional teams to achieve organizational or project objectives and deliverables; and
-- Experience developing and maintaining strategic application technology portfolios, and roadmaps, conducting interviews and collaborative work sessions with stakeholders, staff, and customers.
+- Developing and maintaining roadmaps, conducting interviews and collaborative work sessions with stakeholders, staff, and customers.

 ## How to Apply